Financial markets stabilise slightly after major losses

 European shares gained the most since June 2016 after the region’s central bank unveiled a massive new bond-buying program and its president Christine Lagarde signaled there’s “no limit” to the bank’s commitment to the euro.
 The Stoxx Europe 600 index rose 2.9 per cent at the close of trading while Italy’s FTSE MIB climbed 2.3 per cent as the country’s bonds led euro-area gains.

-Dublin’s Iseq closed up 1.5 per cent at 4,432 with notable gains for companies such as Kerry Group, CRH and Cairn Homes but the State’s two main banks, Bank of Ireland and AIB, nursed further losses, dropping 5 per cent and 24 per cent respectively.
-The Iseq benchmark was also still over 38 per cent lower for the year.
+Dublin’s Iseq closed up 1.5 per cent at 4,432 with notable gains for companies such as Kerry Group, CRH and Cairn Homes but the State’s two main banks, Bank of Ireland and AIB, nursed further losses after agreeing to implement a loan repayment break of up to three months for those affected by the spread of coronaries.

+AIB was also the worst-performing financial stock in the European Stoxx 600, dropping 24 per cent to 77 cents.
+AIB shares have lost over 70 per cent of their value in less than 30 days.

-A senior Dublin analyst said the market remained extremely volatile and Thursday’s limited rally did little to offset the steep losses of recent days.
+A senior Dublin analyst said the market remained extremely volatile and that Thursday’s mini rally did little to offset the steep losses of recent days.

 European shares rose from their lowest level in almost seven years after the ECB announced a bond-buying plan worth €750 billion on Wednesday evening as it attempts to protect the region from the economic impact of the coronavirus pandemic.
 Ms Lagarde is understood to have overruled objections from Germany and the Netherlands to adopt an historic “no-limits” commitment to shore up the region’s economy in the face of the coronavirus meltdown.